LesFerch/DesktopPic/README.md

 For WebP files, only regular photo type images are supported (and only with the EXE viewer).
 WebP images that have a transparent background should be converted to PNG format.
 Animated WebP files should be converted to GIF format.

 Please note that the amount of memory used by the viewer is mostly a function of the size of the images.
 Large image files (e.g. 4K image files) will take much more memory to display than smaller images, even if they are displayed at the same size.
-Therfore, it's recommended to use an image editing program, such as MSPaint or [Paint.Net](https://www.getpaint.net/), to reduce the size of your slideshow images to the maximum size you wish to have them displayed.
+Therfore, it's recommended to use an image editing program to reduce the size of your slideshow images to the maximum size you wish to have them displayed.
+See the **Resources** section below for recommended programs.

 Also note that using the HTA viewer will use less memory than the EXE viewer and may not display large images (e.g. 4K images) correctly, which is another reason to reduce the size of your slideshow images.